fluffybunnies/powerpoint-sundaysongs-addin/README.md

 	End If
 End Function

-Function normalize(ByVal str As String) As String
+Function normalize(ByVal str As String, ByVal leadingTruncate As Integer) As String
 	str = LCase(str)
 	str = Replace(Replace(str, ".pptx", ""), ".ppt", "")
-	' Note: On mac, replaces end bits of long names with weird stuff (hex?). @todo: could translate this back str = Trim(str)
+	' Note: On mac, replaces end bits of long names with weird stuff (hex?). @todo: could translate this back 'If onMac() And leadingTruncate > 18 Then leadingTruncate = 18 If Not IsNull(leadingTruncate) Then str = Left(str,leadingTruncate) str = Trim(str)
 	str = stripNonAlphaNumeric(str)
 	normalize = str